bibleexchange/church_ministry__textbook/en/0401_types-of-leaders-in-the-church.md

 ### Messenger

-This is a title used for those that were preaching the gospel in the churches (II Cor.
+This is a title used for those that were preaching the gospel in the churches (2 Cor.
 8:23; Phil.
 2:25).
 Sometimes in the New Testament, the verb form (apostello) is used, such as when Jesus sent out the 70 in Luke 10:1.

 Jesus was called an apostle (Heb.
 3:1), probably in the sense that He brought the message of the Gospel to the world.